quipucords/yupana/README.md

     ```

 5. Look at the yupana logs to follow the report processing to completion.

+### Using Prometheus & Grafana
+Once all of the services have been brought up, you can view the metrics collected by our app through Prometheus and display them using Grafana.

+## Prometheus
+You can view the running Prometheus server at [http://localhost:9090](http://localhost:9090).
+Here, you can execute queries by typing in the name of the metric you want and pressing the `execute` button.
+You can also view the target that we are monitoring (our metrics endpoint) and the configuration of the Prometheus server.

+If you would like to change the configuration of the Prometheus server, you can edit the configuration file found [here](https://github.com/quipucords/yupana/blob/master/scripts/config/prometheus.yml).
+For example, if you would like to have a more accurate representation of the metrics, you can change change the scrape interval for the `yupana` job before bringing the local development services up.
+Currently we are polling the `/metrics` endpoint every `10s` to mimic the scrape interval used in CI, but you can set this to `1s` for more accurate metrics in development.

+## Grafana
+In order to visualize the metrics that we are collecting, log in to Grafana at [http://localhost:3000](http://localhost:3000):
+1. Log in using `admin` as the username and `secret` as the password.

+2. Once you are logged in, click on `Create your first data source`, and select `Prometheus`.
+Leave all of the defaults, but enter `http://docker.for.mac.localhost:9090` into the `URL` field.
+Scroll down and click `Save & Test`.

+3. Now you can import our development dashboard.
+Click on the `+` in the lefthand toolbar and select `Import`.
+Next, select `Upload .json file` in the upper right-hand corner.
+Now, import [yupana-grafana.json](https://github.com/quipucords/yupana/blob/master/scripts/config/yupana-grafana.json).
+Finally, click `Import` to begin using the yupana dashboard to visualize the data.

 ### Bringing down yupana and all services
 To bring down all services run: